janethw/janethw/README.md

 3. **Quiz**: Quiz was my first collaborative build.
 It uses client-side technologies and is built with CodePen. [https://codepen.io/jaylgee/pen/vYPrxep]

 ## Other Projects
-I was interested in machine learning and natural language processing and worked on the following projects.
-I've also done some other projects (not yet uploaded) using machine learning algorithms and neural networks on standard datasets; I found the Jason Brownlee e-books very helpful.

 1. **Genetic Algorith**: This project was set as an exercise in the Lazy Programmer Udemy Course.
-The task was to use a genetic algorithm for decryption. [https://github.com/janethw/Genetic-algorithm-for-decryption]
+The task was to use a genetic algorithm for decryption of a text passage. [https://github.com/janethw/Genetic-algorithm-for-decryption]

-2. **NLP Web Scraper**: This project is a web scraper, which was developed with the BeautifulSoup library. [https://github.com/janethw/NLP_web_scraper]
+2. **NLP Web Scraper**: This project is a web scraper, which was developed with the BeautifulSoup library to scrape a news website. [https://github.com/janethw/NLP_web_scraper]

-3. **Splatter Art**: This CodePen project demonstrates client-side languages and gives you a chance to develop your own online masterpieces.[https://codepen.io/jaylgee/pen/MWRKNXK)]
+3. **Splatter Art**: This CodePen project demonstrates client-side languages and gives you a chance to develop your own online art masterpieces in seconds. [https://codepen.io/jaylgee/pen/MWRKNXK)]

 4. **Rock, Paper, Scissors... and More**: This console app extends the classic rock, paper, scissors game by calling on the RPS101 API. [https://github.com/janethw/rock_paper_scissors_...]
 <!--